RYANCOX00/pands-project2021/README.md

 # Plotting
 I have taken the approach to index the dataframe of each species to plot the required data.
+This was on Matplotlip.
+I have subsequently changed to seaborn.
+Dataframe and columns are inputted seperately.
+First I created a histplot with plots and  labels/ font.
+Once I got it working I created my own function so that I could run plots for the different features.
+I then decided to use a hue, so that the categories could be told apart on the plot.
+I also included a color palatte and 'darkgrid' background.

 histogram
 do a total for the 4 features